 While we believe our approach to portfolio construction is robust and sustainable, that doesn’t mean we never need to tweak the composition of the MAF range.
 Research shows that having the wrong asset allocation poses a threat to long-term investment performance.
 Taking the realist’s view, we are always prepared to adjust the sails.

 Responding when the wind changes

 Long-term asset allocations should be set to suit an investor’s goals and risk profile.
 In theory, maintaining these should be a simple matter of rebalancing the portfolio weights automatically on a quarterly or annual basis.
 However, this kind of passive, mechanical approach can be shown up by unexpected market changes.
 By contrast, a more dynamic approach can enable a portfolio manager to favour assets benefiting from tailwinds and withdraw from those facing headwinds.

 Momentum tends to drive asset prices higher or lower for an extended period

-In a trending market, like the equity rally in the first half of 2019, momentum tends to drive asset prices higher or lower for an extended period.
+In a trending market, momentum tends to drive asset prices higher or lower for an extended period.
 In this environment, fixed rebalancing of a multi-asset portfolio without any discretion would see the portfolio sell the best-performing assets and buy into the weakest – effectively cutting winners and adding losers.
-This would result in a lower return than if these positions been left alone.
+This could result in a lower return than if these positions been left alone.

 Equally, when the tide starts to turn on an equity rally, having a process – and remit – to identify and sell over-valued assets and buy under-valued assets is clearly advantageous.
 In this way, proactive management of the allocation enables a manager to potentially enhance returns through market ups and downs.